-I use the language of textile arts to witness the everyday.
-Far from emerging out of a quiet artist’s retreat, my work comes directly out of the chaos of contemporary life--in the found spaces between juggling young children, teaching jobs, stacked chores, and an iPhone.
+I use the language of textile arts which has traditionally marked the tension of creating time and space in women’s lives.
+My work comes directly out of the chaos of contemporary life--in the found spaces between juggling young children, teaching jobs, stacked chores, and an iPhone.
 My art practice is my meditation, through which I seek moments of transcendence against the intense chatter of this moment.

 Like a quilter’s piecing of fabric scraps, I collage together domestically gathered paper ephemera.
 Through these forms I harness the rhythms of interruption and constraint into something whole and sublime.

 By building up layers of color around the collage, I explore the emotionally-charged nature of time and memory.
 I push the paint past control and let the colors pool and blend.
 Then I scrape and scratch through the layers, not knowing exactly what will be revealed and therefore remembered.